cyberbotics/webots/docs/reference/proto.md

 # PROTO

+The PROTO mechanism allows the user to extend the set of nodes by adding his own nodes.
+Thus, the user can build and re-use complex objects.

 A PROTO defines a new node type in terms of built-in nodes or other PROTO nodes.
 The PROTO interface defines the fields for the PROTO.
 Once defined, PROTO nodes may be instantiated in the scene tree exactly like built-in nodes.